lifepillar/vim-outlaw/README.md

 [Commentary](https://github.com/tpope/vim-commentary),
 [Dirvish](https://github.com/justinmk/vim-dirvish) or
 [Sneak](https://github.com/justinmk/vim-sneak), I do not try to reinvent the wheel.
-The price on my head is less than 130 LoC.
+The price on my head is about 130 LoC.

 Here is a very simple outline which you may start playing with: